Morocco Fly & Ride – FAQs

 30. Am I likely to get the runs?

-No. Morocco is not like Egypt or India in this regard.
-In my experience eruptive stomach upsets can occur in more touristy restaurants where food isn’t prepared freshly or is re-used.
+No, but you might experience some moderate loosening of your intestinal evacuations.
+Morocco is not like Egypt or India in this regard.
+In my experience eruptive stomach disorders can occur in more touristy restaurants where food isn’t prepared freshly or is re-used.
 We don’t visit these places and even then, it’s not usually bad enough to affect your riding for more than a few days, so just keep drinking, riding and taking the blockers – plus keep a toilet roll handy.
 I carry pharmaceutical rehydration sachets as well as Imodium-like ‘blockers’ which are also easily bought from local pharmacies.

 31. How about alcohol?

-Once out of Marrakech, it’s not available at most of the lodgings so it’s best not to count on getting any anywhere.
+Once out of Marrakech, it’s not available at most of the lodgings we use so it’s best not to count on getting any anywhere.

 32. What happens if I damage my bike or it packs up?